-It’s a good option to take a few walks and spend some time upright and out of your chair during the flight to reduce the chance of fluid retention and swelling, and to help prevent those aches and pains from sitting in an uncomfortable chair too long.
+It’s a good option to take a few walks and spend some time upright and out of your chair during the flight to reduce the chance of fluid retention and swelling and to help prevent those aches and pains caused by sitting in an uncomfortable chair for too long.

 6. Eat Well

-Make sure you satisfy your stomach with some hearty meals during your flight.
-Aeroplane food has often been a bit of a joke, along with hospital food but in actual fact these days most of it is pretty good and there are relatively healthy options available.
-Don’t forget to request special dietary requirements if needed.
+Make sure you satisfy your stomach with some nutritious meals during your flight.
+Aeroplane food is sometimes lumped in the same category as hospital food, but in actual fact, most of it is pretty good these days and there are relatively healthy options available.

 7. Stop Over

-If you are doing a long haul flight that stops over somewhere at the halfway point or thereabouts, consider making this an overnight stop over instead of just a few hours.
+If you are doing a long-haul flight that stops over somewhere at the halfway point or thereabouts, consider making this an overnight stopover instead of just a few hours.

 8. Adjust Your Body Clock

-If your work/life permits, you can start adjusting your body clock for your destination before you leave, by altering your bedtime and wake up time to be earlier or later for a few days before you leave.
+If your work and lifestyle allow it, you can start adjusting your body clock for your destination before you leave, by altering your bedtime and wake up time to be earlier or later for a few days before you leave.

 Once you do arrive at your destination, be sure to spend plenty of time in those first few days out in the sunlight to help your body adjust to the different time zone.
 It will help reset your natural body clock quicker.

-10. Avoid Naps
+10. Avoid Napping

-Do your best to stay awake until as close to night time as possible once you are at your final destination.
-This can be tough so that’s what makes tip 1 such an important one!
+Do your best to stay awake until as close to nighttime as possible, once you are at your final destination.
+This can be tough so that’s what makes tip 1 such an important one to avoid jet lag!